 Tonight we are beginning our study of Revelation.
 We will be discussing apocalyptic writings similar to Revelation and be looking at portions of Isaiah 6, Ezekiel 1, Joel 2:30, Daniel 7-12, Zacheriah 1-6, The War Scroll, Mark 13, and Ephesians 6:10-20.
 If you have the opportunity today, please read these other writings.

-Although the focus of our study will be on how Revelation speaks to us today, we have to begin with Revelation within his historical context.
+Although the focus of our study will be on how Revelation speaks to us today, we have to begin with Revelation within its historical context.

 Historical Context of Revelation:

 In studying the historical context of Revelation, we must go back to the centuries before Jesus.
 In the second century BC, Rome had prevailed in the Punic Wars against Carthage.
 The victory greatly expanded the Roman Republic, but this expansion brought disorder.
 Through the first century BC, Rome experienced turmoil and violence as various warlords and dictators sought control of the Republic.
 Into this instability, Julius Ceaser came to power in 49 B.C.
 He was assassinated five years later.
 The post-Julian struggle for hegemony lasted until the Battle of Actium in 31 BC when Octavius (Caesar’s appointed successor) defeated Mark Anthony (Ceasar’s chief general).